 “Consent” of the Data Subject means any freely given, specific, informed and unambiguous indication of the Data Subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of Personal Data relating to him or her;

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of Personal Data

-“Data Protection Officer” means the person appointed by TD to oversee the observance of applicable data laws by Staff (including Processors), and to oversee the implementation of TD’s data compliance policies
+“Data Protection Officer” means the person appointed by TDCX to oversee the observance of applicable data laws by Staff (including Processors), and to oversee the implementation of TDCX’s data compliance policies

 “Data Subject” means an identified or identifiable natural person